Gaming, Robots and Kitty: Tokyo with Teens

 Did you know you can visit Japan’s first Antarctic research ship, Soya?
 In its hey-day it sailed to the poles and it is now welcoming all visitors at the Museum of Maritime Science near Odaiba.
 The museum also runs some great education activities including making fans with seaweed and an Antarctica Experience Class.

 25 Follow the sport

 The Samadhi Golf School Shinjuku-ku offers trial lessons at the largest outdoor practice range in Tokyo.
-Baseball is another popular sports; you can catch some of action at the Jingu Baseball Stadium near Gaienmae station.
-Built in 1926, it is the oldet stadium in the city and it does traditional American BBQ food.
+Baseball is another popular sport; you can catch some of action at the Jingu Baseball Stadium near Gaienmae station.
+Built in 1926, it is the oldest stadium in the city and it does traditional American BBQ food.

 26 Know your sumo

 You can’t beat sumo for an authentic Japanese experience.
 But there is a season for it so you will need to do our homework.
 The official Sumo website can gave you the best information about the Grand Tournaments and sell you tickets online.
 Your visit will entitle you to a whole day but I’m reliably informed.the best action happens after 4pm.
 If there are no tournaments on (in Tokyo they tend to be held in January, May and September) you can visit one of the sumo wrestling stables.
 The athletes make their morning practice a spectator sport.
 You might have to tip the teens out of their beds a bit earlier though; the keiko starts around 7am and there is limited space.

 27 Get creepy with a crawlie

 If you fancy getting out of town on the train yo can view the world’s longest tapeworm at the Meguru Parasitological Museum.
 It’s closed Mondays and Tuesdays; perhaps even dead tapeworms need a break?
 It all sounds creepy doesn’t it, but the Japanese have been known to take people there on dates so it can’t be that bad?